-This one is said to be from the LA school district.
-They’re Ranger Cookies, but the schools called them Flying Saucers and the recipe was printed in the LA Times.
-They were really good!
+When it comes to school cafeteria cookie recipes, Flying Saucers from the Los Angeles Unified Schools is one that is often mentioned.
+They’re Ranger Cookies that also go by the name Flying Saucers.
+And they are really good!
 I make Ranger type cookies all the time, but don’t have a go-to recipe.
 This might be it.
 These are crunchy on the outside and kind of chewy on the inside.
 They’re pretty sweet, but not overly so.
-Fuzz and her friend loved them.
+Fuzz and her friend love them.

 Flying Saucers Oatmeal Cookies

-- 2 cups sifted all-purpose flour 8 oz
+- 2 cups sifted all-purpose flour 240 grams, don't have to sift if you weigh

 - 1/2 teaspoon baking powder